 According to Traditional Chinese Medicine philosophy, summer is correlated with the element of Fire.
 Summer is also associated with the body organs of the heart, small intestines, and the tongue.
 Paying special attention to those organs during summer is particularly important.

 When there is an imbalance in the seasonal element (in the case of summer the element is Fire) it can cause problems with the related organs.

 If the Fire element is not in harmony, a person’s joy can be diminished.
 The result may mean a person could end up being depressed, or it might also mean to some that they have too much exuberance.

 Symptoms that a person’s fire balance is off may manifest as agitation, nervousness, heartburn, or insomnia.

-Be sure to get a lot of fluids.
-Fluids are extremely important during summer months.
+- Be sure to get a lot of fluids.
+Fluids are extremely important during the summer months.

-Avoid staying out in the sun for extended periods and becoming sunburned.
-For sunburns, Oriental medicine suggests a mixture of tea tree oil (one part) with either olive oil or coconut oil (ten parts) to relieve painful skin.
+- Avoid staying out in the sun for extended periods and becoming sunburned.
+For sunburns, Traditional Chinese Medicine suggests a mixture of tea tree oil (one part) with either olive oil or coconut oil (ten parts) to relieve painful skin.